-Human Rights at Sea concentrates its work efforts in four areas: Seafarers, Fishers, Migrants & Refugees and Business and Human Rights.
-These are our Four Pillars.
+Human Rights at Sea concentrates its work efforts in four key areas.

-Human Rights at Sea achieves its Mission, Vision and Charitable Objectives through a variety of means, including direct engagement with the international community, as well as with like-minded organisations known as ‘Supporting Entities’ and ‘Collaborative Partnerships’.
-These are entities who have a vested interest in positively developing the maritime human rights landscape.
+Human Rights at Sea achieves its Mission, Vision and Charitable Objectives through direct engagement with international stakeholders and like-minded organisations known as ‘Supporting Entities’.
+These are entities who have a vested interest in positively developing the human rights landscape at sea.
 We also work in more detail with ‘Collaborative Partners’ on specific campaigns, projects and programmes.

 Our Working Model